AI generates logos from whole cloth

 Generating logos from whole cloth isn’t exactly novel — startups like Logojoy employ AI to create thousands of banners and branding elements on demand.
-But in a new paper published on the preprint server Arxiv.org, scientists at Maastricht University in The Netherlands propose an AI system that’s able to synthesize logos at much greater resolution and detail than before.
+But in a new paper published on the preprint server Arxiv.org, scientists at Maastricht University in the Netherlands propose an AI system that’s able to synthesize logos at much greater resolution and detail than before.

 It builds on LoGAN, the team’s previous logo-crafting machine learning system, which they detailed in a study published last October.
 Unlike the new and improved algorithm, LoGAN could only create new designs if provided one of a dozen color keywords.